 Can I apply for more than one prize?

 Yes.
 In the application form, you can select which prizes you would like to be considered for.

 At least one team member must be a full-time current Yale student.
 Additionally, teams that have previously won a prize during Startup Yale are not eligible to win the Sabin Prize in any following year.

 There are different judging panels for each prize.
 Each judging panel is made up of experts in the relevant field, including industry experts, academics, entrepreneurs and investors.
 The Sustainable Venture Prize has judges which are concentrated at the intersection of business and the environment.

-Does my venture have to be a for-profit or not-profit?
+Does my venture have to be a for-profit?

-To win the Sustainable Venture Prize your venture must be a for-profit start-up.
+Yes, to win the Sabin Sustainable Venture Prize your venture must be a for-profit start-up.

 (Please note though, that it is not required for the venture to be incorporated before competing for Yale Prizes)

 What stage should my idea be?